-Actuarial rate of interest may be modified in the future by Committee to the Commission.
+Actuarial rate of interest may be modified in the future by recommendation of the Pension Committee to the Commission.

 Portfolio Parameters

 VII.
 Strategic Asset Allocation and Benchmarks

 The Plan Sponsor believes that the most significant decision impacting the ability of the Plan to meet its objectives is asset allocation.
 With that in mind, and based on the investment objectives and risk tolerances stated herein, the following asset mix targets and ranges are considered appropriate: